ClementNerma/Rave/docs/books/hybrid.md

 It can compare two instances of the same class and tell if they are identical by comparing their RUID.
 Of course, this could not be done manually because we can't access the RUID, but this is a native superoverload so the builder can implement it itself.

 One of the most basic concepts of SilverNight is the references.
-For example, when an object is gave to a function, the object is not cloned automatically, so it keeps the same UID.
+To take an example, when an object is gave to a function, the object is not cloned automatically, so it keeps the same RUID.
 That's why modifying an object inside a function will also modify the original one that was gave to it.

-Primitive don't have this problem, has they are very special classes.
+Primitives don't have this problem, has they are very special classes.
 When a primitive is gave to a function or assigned to another resource, it will automatically be cloned - there's no way to prevent it.

-### References in depth

 Pointers aim to provide a new way to deal with references.
 Let's take the following code: